e-zoob/PixelChopper/README.md

 Before making scalability decisions, it's important to have a clear understanding of the application's behavior under different circumstances.
 This can be achieved through observability using tools like Application Insights or Datadog to collect logs, metrics and traces.

+## Testing with Postman

+You can test this application locally using Postman.
+Follow these steps:

+1. **Start the application:** Run the application locally.
+By default, it should be accessible at `http://localhost:8000`.

+2. **Create a new request in Postman:** Open Postman, click on the `+` button to create a new tab, and then click on the `Request` button to create a new request.

+3. **Set the request method and URL:** In the new request tab, set the request method to `POST` and set the URL to `http://localhost:8000/api/images`.

+4. **Set the request body:** In the `Body` tab, select `form-data`.
+In the key-value editor that appears, enter `file` as the key, select `File` from the dropdown on the right, and then choose the image file you want to send.

+5. **Send the request:** Click on the `Send` button to send the request to the API endpoint.

+6. **Check the response:** After sending the request, check the response in the lower part of the request tab.
+The status code and the response body can give you information about whether the request was successful and what the API endpoint did.
+If the request was successful, the response body will contain a URL that you can use to retrieve the resized image from the `GET /api/images/{blobName}` endpoint.